 1 Wilkinson, M. D. et al. The FAIR Guiding Principles for scientific data management and stewardship.
 Sci.
 Data 3, 160018 (2016)

-Data science is concerned with extracting information and gaining knowledge from data (which may be structured or complex) using computational analysis methods such as statistical techniques, but also artificial intelligence (e.g. machine learning).
+Data science is concerned with extracting information and gaining knowledge from data using computational analysis methods such as statistical techniques, but also artificial intelligence (e.g. machine learning).